11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Volubilis

-Your local guide will take you on a walking tour exploring the Romain ruins of Volubilis.
-Volubilis, located near Meknes in Morocco, is a UNESCO World Heritage Site renowned for its remarkably well-preserved Roman ruins.
-Once a thriving ancient city of the Roman Empire, Volubilis boasts impressive structures such as grand villas, intricate mosaics, and imposing arches.
-Visitors can wander through the ancient streets, marvel at the remains of public buildings like the Basilica and Capitol, and admire the intricate artwork depicting scenes from Roman mythology.
-The site offers a fascinating glimpse into Morocco's rich history and the legacy of Roman civilization in North Africa.
+Your local guide will take you on a walking tour exploring the Roman ruins of Volubilis.
+Volubilis, located near Meknes in Morocco, is a UNESCO World Heritage Site renowned for its remarkably well-preserved Roman remains.
+Once a thriving city of the Roman Empire, Volubilis features impressive structures such as grand villas, intricate mosaics, and imposing arches.
+Visitors can wander through the ancient streets, marvel at the remnants of public buildings like the Basilica and Capitol, and admire artwork depicting scenes from Roman mythology.
+The site offers a fascinating glimpse into Morocco's rich history and the enduring legacy of Roman civilization in North Africa.

 3 hours Admission ticket included